-And unlike other areas of the culinary arts, baking is fairly unforgiving of folks who try to eyeball it.
+And unlike other areas of the culinary arts, baking is fairly unforgiving of folks who try to eyeball it (see: more baking habits to break asap).
 Scooping flour in particular can cause you to use as much as 30 percent extra flour.
 This in turn leads to hard cookies, stiff cakes and rubbery pancakes.
 (Not to mention, you're wasting flour.)

 A better way is to use a digital scale.
 Just remember that a cup of flour weighs 130 grams, and then when a recipe calls for a cup of flour, you simply weigh out 130 grams of flour.
 For fractions of cups, just do a little division (65 grams for half a cup, etc).